rafaelwang112/rafaelwang112/README.md

-Student at the University of Southern California pursuing dual degrees in Electrical and Computer Engineering and Business Administration (Finance), with interests in embedded systems, low-level software development, and applied machine learning.
+Student at the University of Southern California pursuing dual degrees in Electrical and Computer Engineering and Business Administration (Finance), with interests in applied machine learning, embedded software development, and computer architecture.

 Many of my projects are private.